 Establishes an interface with inputs and outputs.

 When you make a copy of a subsystem, that copy is independent of the source subsystem.
 To reuse the contents of a subsystem across a model or across models, consider referenced subsystems, referenced models, or subsystems linked to a block in a custom library.
-For more information, see Choose Among Types of Model Components.
+For more information, see Explore Types of Model Components.

 |Subsystem||Group blocks to create model hierarchy|